workfloworchestrator/PolyNSI/README.md

 plugin for Java!

 We also need to tell the `grpc-java` build system where to find the `protoc` compiler.
-Furthermore we are not interested in building things for Android.
+Furthermore, we are not interested in building things for Android.
 So we create a file `grpc-java/gradle.properties` and add the following lines to it: